monero-project/monero/README.md

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/monerod /path/to/dumpfile`
+`gdb /path/to/lokid /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run monero within gdb:
+* To run loki within gdb:

-Type `gdb /path/to/monerod`
+Type `gdb /path/to/lokid`

 Pass command-line options with `--args` followed by the relevant arguments